liuhongyao99cs/ano-00/README.md

 # WiKV
+Welcome to WiKV.
-Welcome to WiKV, which overlaps the wireless KV progressive streaming with pacing token decoding to reduce the TTFT and latency in long context serving.
+WiKV overlaps the wireless KV progressive streaming with pacing token decoding to reduce the TTFT and latency of LLM inference for mobile and IoT devices.

+### Inference comparison
+We compare WiKV with three inference baselines on the efficiency and response quality.

 Demo-gif: Summary of long gov report
 ![](https://github.com/liuhongyao99cs/WiKV/blob/main/WiKV_report.gif)